 According to Venezuelan customs regulations, all imports should be warehoused at the port of entry while customs clearance is being completed.
 All shippers are urged to provide all documents tendered for customs purposes in Spanish to avoid processing delays.
-The documents needed for customs clearance include:
+The documents needed for customs clearance may include, but are not limited to:

 - Customs declaration of value

 - Commercial invoice (no photocopies accepted)

 - Insurance and Freight must be listed separately on the commercial invoice

 - Bill of lading

 - Certificate of origin

 - Shipment manifest

-- Phytosanitary or sanitary certificate, if required
+- Sanitary or phytosanitary certificate, if required

 - Import license, if required